-So, if you or a loved one suffers with joint swelling and pain of any kind – not just osteoarthritis or rheumatoid arthritis – then a daily soak in a home spa could be just what the doctor ordered.
+So, if you or a loved one suffers from joint swelling and pain of any kind – not just osteoarthritis or rheumatoid arthritis – then a daily routine soak in the warm water of your home spa could be just what the doctor ordered.

-Oh, and soaking in a home spa getting a gentle massage from the pulsating jets isn’t the worst way to spend your time, either.
+Oh, and soaking in a home spa, and getting a gentle massage from the pulsating jets isn’t the worst way to spend your time.

 1. Pain relief